-Variable Name
+Variable Name Spaeth Name Normalizations

-lawMinorSpaeth Name

-LAWNormalizations

-n/a
+lawMinor LAW n/a

+11/ a

 This variable, lawMinor, is reserved for infrequently litigated statutes.
 Statutes substantially absent from the decision making of the modern Courts will be found in this variable (e.g., the Judiciary Act of 1789).
 For those, lawMinor identifies the law at issue.
 Note: This is a string variable.